Take Action Now

 For updates on all our U.S. Poverty Campaigns, see our U.S. Poverty Campaigns Summary page on the RESULTS website.

-Vote for Grassroots Board Members.
-Please vote for new Grassroots Members of the RESULTS Board.
+Last Week to Vote for Grassroots Board Members.
+This is the final week of voting for the new Grassroots Members of the RESULTS Board.
 We have two vacancies to fill this fall.
-You can read about each nominee on the RESULTS website and then cast your vote at: https://www.surveymonkey.com/s/RESULTS2014.
-You can also send your vote to Jack McLaughlin at firstname.lastname@example.org.
+Read about each nominee on the RESULTS website and then cast your vote at: https://www.surveymonkey.com/s/RESULTS2014.
+You can also send your vote to Jack McLaughlin at email@example.com.
 All active RESULTS volunteers are eligible to vote.
-Voting ends August 5.
-Also, the four current RESULTS Grassroots Board Members would like to hear from you if you have questions or ideas about RESULTS and our work.
-Send your questions or suggestions to Heide at: HCraig@results.org.
+Voting ends next Tuesday, August 5.

 (See a complete calendar on the RESULTS website)